jasonmimick/learn-mongodb/CRUD-Exercises.md

 5. How many students got less than a 60 on their quiz?
 6. Create a copy of all the scores in another collection to use later, then update all the students who got less than a 60 on any kind of score with a new field, ``needsHelp`` : ``true``
-7. Find the lowest overall quiz score and then delete all the scores for that student - he was expelled.
+7. Find the student with the lowest number which has the lowest overall quiz score and then delete all the scores for that student - he was expelled.
 8. A new student transfered into your school, add them to the scores collection.
 (Make up values for the the new students score's on each kind of score.)